Mrpoink/devops/README.md

 # devops
-devops assignment made in class
+devops assignment made in class by Brandon Dean